vinbhaskara/vinbhaskara.github.io/_posts/2023-11-11-slurm-jupyter.md

 {% include toc %}

-A Slurm GPU cluster consists of one or more head (or login) nodes, and multiple compute nodes.
+A Slurm GPU cluster consists of one or more head (or login) nodes and multiple compute nodes.
 Generally, the head nodes are lighter on compute resources (eg. no GPUs, low RAM, etc).
 It is a common practice by system admins to prevent users from logging into compute nodes directly from the head node bypassing Slurm resource allocation (see [PAM](https://slurm.schedmd.com/faq.html#pam)).

 In this post, we'll set up a [Jupyter Notebook](https://jupyter.org/) server running on an allocated Slurm compute node such that it is accessible from a web browser on the local machine.